 Recent and Upcoming Activity

-- ‘Strict Locality and Phonological Maps’ (co-authored with Jeffrey Heinz) is forthcoming in the Winter 2018 issue of Linguistic Inquiry.
+- ‘Strict Locality and Phonological Maps’ (co-authored with Jeffrey Heinz) published in Linguistic Inquiry 49(1)

 - ‘Computational Locality in Morphological Maps’ published in the November 2017 Morphology Special Issue: Computational Methods for Descriptive and Theoretical Morphology.
 Available here.

 - ‘Locality in Phonological Interactions’, talk given at the Rutgers/Delaware/Haverford Workshop on Computational Phonology, Rutgers University, April 28, 2017